Best Movies About Money and The Stock Market

 The history of money and how it has grown from a tool to be able to trade goods and services more easily, to a dominating factor in society.

-Michael Moore is back and turning his critical gaze on Capitalism itself.
+2009 American documentary film directed, written by, and starring Michael Moore.
+He is back and turning his critical gaze on Capitalism itself by breaking down Wall Street’s “casino mentality.
 Entertaining, thought-provoking, and ultimately a great watch this movie is highly recommended.

 The historical aspects of the movie and the implications of what he depicts are powerful.

-Margin Call takes place over the span of 24 hours in the life of a Wall Street firm on the brink of disaster (modeled closely after some of the large bulge brackets).
+Margin Call takes place over 24 hours in the life of a Wall Street firm on the brink of disaster (modeled closely after some of the large bulge brackets).

 9. Equity

-“Equity” portrays Naomi Bishop (played by a post-Breaking Bad Anna Gunn), an investment banker working on a big tech initial public offering, or IPO, for her employer.
+“Equity” is a financial thrill movie.
+It portrays Naomi Bishop (played by a post-Breaking Bad Anna Gunn), an investment banker working on a big tech initial public offering, or IPO, for her employer.
 Simultaneously, though, she becomes entangled in an insider trading scheme with her boyfriend.

 This movie can help you gain insight into the nuances of investment banking and IPOs.
-And, of course, fraud.
+And, of course, open your eyes to fraud and corruption in the financial world.

 10. Trading Places